Progress M1-2

 Progress M1-2 was a Progress spacecraft which was launched by Russia in 2000 to resupply the Mir space station.

+Spacecraft

 It was a Progress-M1 11F615A55 spacecraft, with the serial number 252.

 Progress M1-2 was launched by a Soyuz-U carrier rocket from Site 1/5 at the Baikonur Cosmodrome.
 Launch occurred at 20:08:02 GMT on 25 April 2000.
 The spacecraft docked with the Aft port on the Kvant-1 module of Mir at 21:28:47 GMT on 27 April.
 It remained docked for 171 days before undocking at 18:06 GMT on 15 October to make way for Progress M-43.
 It was deorbited later the same day.
 The spacecraft burned up in the atmosphere over the Pacific Ocean at around 23:29 GMT.

 Progress M1-2 carried supplies to Mir, including food, water and oxygen for the crew and equipment for conducting scientific research.
 Progress M1-2 was the first privately funded resupply mission to a space station.
 It was funded by RKK Energia as part of the MirCorp programme.
 It was the last Progress spacecraft to be docked to Mir whilst a crew was present aboard the station.